nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

         10

-    You can also iterate ``nrns.items()``, which yields tuples containing the GID and the model ID.
+    You can also iterate ``nrns.items()``, which yields tuples containing the node ID and the model ID.

 Conversion to and from lists
-    NodeCollections can be converted to lists of GIDs
+    NodeCollections can be converted to lists of node IDs

     ::